SensorsINI/v2e/README.md

 --sf [slow motion factor]
 ```

-The program will take the DVS recording data, which starts at time 'start' and ends at time 'end', to calculate the best threshold values for positive events and negative events separately.
+The program will take the DVS recording data, which starts at time 'start' and ends at time 'end', to calculate the best threshold values for positive and negative events separately.

 In order to get the best approximations, the input video needs to satisfy the requirements below,